jamesking210/sipwavplayer/README.md

 Step 6: restart asterisk
 sudo asterisk -rx "reload"

-Troubleshooting from what i learned
+Troubleshooting from what I've learned
 1. If you call into the extension & it's a busy signal it's probably the sip.conf issue
 2. if you call into the extension & it hangs up or you hear anything other than your wav files then it's your extensions.conf file.
 3. to pull up live asterisk logs while you test, run